 Burt’s Bees Restoring Cleansing Balm contains antioxidant green tea and is formulated with 100% natural origin ingredients.
-It transforms from an oil to balm to remove dirt, oil, dead skin cells, and other impurities from the skin without stripping the skin.
+It transforms from an oil to a balm to remove dirt, oil, dead skin cells, and other impurities from the skin without stripping the skin.

 The first two things that I noticed about this cleansing balm is the color and the scent.
 It is a green color and has a pleasant herbal scent, perhaps reminiscent of green tea.
 It is a solid balm but is soft and not difficult to scoop from the tub.

 This Burt’s Bees cleansing balm melts onto the skin and removes makeup easily leaving skin feeling clean and hydrated.
 I find myself reaching for this due to the fresh green scent.
 After finishing the entire jar, I wish it would rinse more cleanly, as I feel a slight residual layer of the balm on my skin after cleansing.

 Neutrogena Maker Remover Melting Balm is a fragrance-free cleansing balm that transforms from a solid balm to oil and is formulated with vitamin E to dissolve makeup.
 Like other cleansing balms, it is removed with a damp washcloth to reveal clean nourished skin.

 Derma E Essentials Universal Cleansing Balm transforms into a lightweight cleansing milk to remove makeup, dirt, and oil without leaving the skin feeling dry and dehydrated.
 It contains rosehip oil to brighten and moisturize the skin.